pcroland/pptu/README.md

 ### AvistaZ Network (AvistaZ, CinemaZ, PrivateHD)
 Using cookies is not recommended as they expire within a few days.

+### BroadcasTheNet
+selenium-wire and undetected-chromedriver are required for credential login to pass the Cloudflare challenge.
+Note that headless mode does not work, so if you're running this on a headless server you'll need to enable X11 forwarding.

 ### HDBits
 If you don't specify a TOTP secret in the config, 2FA code will be prompted for when cookies are missing or expired.